Invar is typically machined, but what many people don’t know is that it can be cast.

 |Material||Units||Invar 36||304 Stainless Steel|

 |Thermal Conductivity||W/m K||10.40||16.20|

 |Thermal Distortion (Steady State)||µm/W||0.10||0.91|

 The most obvious advantage of Invar 36 is its ability to hold dimensions at cryogenic temperatures.
 Aside from that, Invar 36 looks and feels similar to steel.
 It also has outstanding weldability and machinability.
 Invar can also be created with customized chemistries to better meet the strength and hardness needs of customers.

 Whatever your situation, our expert engineering staff is ready to listen.
-With 30 in-house engineers, we partner with you on every project to ensure your component is the highest quality possible.
-Contact our engineering team today to get the conversation started.
+With 30 in-house engineers, we partner with you on every project to ensure your component is the highest quality possible. today to get the conversation started.

 1* Invar 36 is a trademark of Carpenter Technology, Reading PA

 2* Nilo 36 is a trademark of Special Metals Corporation, USA

 3* Invar is a trademark of Imphy Alloys, France